-The Apple Secure Key Store Cryptographic Module, v1.0 performs a pair-wise consistency tests on asymmetric keys generated for ECDSA cipher.
+The Apple Secure Key Store Cryptographic Module, v9.0 performs a pair-wise consistency tests on asymmetric keys generated for ECDSA cipher.

-9.2.3 SP 800-90A Assurance Tests
+9.2.3 SP 800-90A Health Tests

-The Apple Secure Key Store Cryptographic Module, v1.0 performs a subset of the assurance tests as specified in section 11 of SP 800-90A, in particular it complies with the mandatory documentation requirements and performs known-answer tests and prediction resistance.
+The Apple Secure Key Store Cryptographic Module, v9.0 performs a the health tests as specified in section 11.3 of SP 800-90A.